refresh-bio/agc/README.md

 * Linux: make project (G++ 9.0 or newer required),
 * MacOS: make project (G++ 9.0 or newer required).

-The release contains a set of [precompiled binaries](https://github.com/refresh-bio/agc/releases)for Windows, Linux, and OS X.
+The release contains a set of [precompiled binaries](https://github.com/refresh-bio/agc/releases) for Windows, Linux, and OS X.

 The software is also available on [Bioconda](https://anaconda.org/bioconda/agc):
 ```